notiz-dev/ngx-plausible/README.md

 export class AppModule {}
 ```

-Or use `createPlausibleErrorHandler` to configure the `PlausibleErrorHandler` via a factory.
+Or use `createPlausibleErrorHandler` and `createPlausibleErrorHandlerProvider` to configure the `PlausibleErrorHandler` via a factory.

 ```ts
 import {